virtual-kubelet/systemk/README.md

 ### Limitations

-By using systemd and the hosts network we have weak isolation between pods, i.e. no more than process isolation.
+By using systemd and the host's network stack we have weak isolation between pods, i.e. no more than process isolation.
 Starting two pods that use the same port is guaranteed to fail for one.
+To expand on this, everything is run as if `.spec.hostNetwork: true` is specified.
+Port clashes are (probably?) more likely for health check ports.
+Two pods using the same (health check) port thus can't schedule on the same machine.
+We have some ideas to get around this (like generating an environment variable with a unique port number (or using `$RANDOM`) that can be used for health checking, but are also open to suggestions, including not doing anything.

 ## Use with K3S